Javier Bardem: Marriage and family

-In 2007, Bardem began dating Penélope Cruz, his co-star in Vicky Cristina Barcelona.
+In 2007, Bardem began dating fellow Spanish actress Penélope Cruz; they had already known each other after appearing together in Jamón jamón.
 Bardem and Cruz have maintained a low public profile, refusing to discuss their personal lives.
-The couple married in July 2010 in The Bahamas.
-They have two children: a son, named Leo Encinas Cruz, born on 23 January 2011, in Los Angeles; and a daughter, named Luna Encinas Cruz, born on 22 July 2013, in Madrid.
+The couple married in July 2010 in the Bahamas.
+They have two children: a son born on 23 January 2011, in Los Angeles; and a daughter born on 22 July 2013, in Madrid.

-In September 2018, at the Toronto Film Festival premiere of Everybody Knows Bardem told Ikon London Magazine about acting together with his spouse: "I find it very easy.
+In September 2018, at the Toronto Film Festival premiere of Everybody Knows, Bardem told Ikon London Magazine about acting together with his spouse: "I find it very easy.
 In a sense that we play what we are supposed to play and then we go back to our daily life which is way more interesting than any fiction.
 And it is real."